The Hand (1965 film)

 The Hand (Ruka) is a 1965 Czechoslovak stop motion puppet animation film directed by Jiří Trnka.
 It was to be Trnka's final film.
-Critics and viewers praised The Hand as one of the best animated shorts of all time.
+The Hand was positively received by critics and viewers, with some considering it one of the best animated shorts of all time.

 The film was first released in 1965.
 When Trnka died in 1969, the film was banned due to its story that reflects a restrictive environment in which many artists had to work.